soldarlabs/oapi-litegraph-nodegen/CONTRIBUTING.md

 - Provide specific examples to demonstrate the steps
 - Describe the current behavior and explain which behavior you expected to see instead
 - Explain why this enhancement would be useful
-- List some other tools or applications where this enhancement exists

 ### Pull Requests